biowpn/bioweapon/_posts/2024-03-05-raii-all-the-things.md

 And all of these good things are done automatically by the compiler for us!
 This greatly reduces developer's cognitive load; we can just "write it and forget about it".

-Anyway, if RAII is so great, and has been available since C++98, a natural question to ask is:
+But, if RAII is so great, and has been available since C++98, a natural question to ask is:

 ## Why is RAII not everywhere?